Course Registration Information

 Academic Grievance Procedure.
 Any student who, for serious reasons, finds an academic decision unfair may appeal it according to the following procedure.
 The student should first try to resolve the grievance personally with the professor involved.
 If the student does not believe the matter to have been satisfactorily resolved after having discussed it with the professor, he may submit his grievance in writing to the Academic Dean.
 The grievance procedure is described in Chapter I, section I of the Student Handbook.
 In the case of course grades, this procedure may be pursued for “F”s.
 In exceptional cases, the Academic Dean may consider grievances for non-failing grades.
 A student contesting a grade has 20 working days from the posting of grades to file his grievance.
 The Academic Dean, upon receiving the grievance, is to notify the faculty member that a grievance has been filed.
 The Academic Dean has 10 working days in which to decide whether to entertain the grievance.
 He is to inform both parties of his decision.
 The investigation and judgment will be completed within 20 working days of the decision to entertain the grievance.
 In all instances of grievance, academic or otherwise, students have access to the Due Process policy, (See “Due Process” in the Student Handbook)

 Academic Honors.
-Kenrick Seminary awards the honor of “With Honors” for those who achieve a cumulative GPA of 3.80 or better for courses taken for the degree.
+Kenrick School of Theology awards academic honors for those who achieve a cumulative GPA of 3.50 or better for courses taken for their degrees.
 The notation will be published on graduation programs, diplomas and transcripts.
+Academic honors are given for the following cumulative grade point averages:

 The Glenski Award. is named after Sister Zoë Glenski (†2006), a Daughter of Charity, who taught Church history at the seminary for 35 years.
-This award is given at Convocation to students who write an excellent thesis and have achieved a cumulative GPA of 3.80 or higher.
+This award is given at Convocation to students who write an excellent thesis and have achieved a cumulative GPA (through the end of fourth year Fall semester) of 3.80 or higher.
+To be considered for the award, seminarians must complete their thesis by the end of the Fall semester in the fourth year.

 Grade Reports.
 Grade reports are issued at the end of each semester.
 The first semester reports are placed in the student’s mailbox, the second semester grade reports are generally mailed to the student about the first week in June per their request.
 A copy of each report is also sent to the student’s Bishop or Religious Superior.A student who is indebted to the Student Store, the Library, or the Seminary (for his tuition, or any other charges) will not receive his grade report or be allowed to register for the following semester.
 His transcript of record will be so tagged until this debt is cleared.
 If the debt is not cleared when grade reports are issued at the end of the semester, the student’s Bishop or religious Superior is notified by letter.
 A copy of this letter is given to the student.